wp-plugins/schreikasten/readme.txt

 == Changelog ==

+= 0.14.12 =
+* Solved bug with 'Oslash' encoding.
+* Solved bug with redirection when using SK to log-in.
+* First release translated to pt_BR.

 = 0.14.11 =
 * Solved bug with 'no-avatars' list.
 (Ul tag missed).
-* Solved bug withj 'require mail' configuration during sending message.
+* Solved bug with 'require mail' configuration during sending message.

 = 0.14.10 =
 * Solved problem with the excerpt.